 external users (after registration enter the Username and Password)

 Some functions, such as the deposit of documents, are restricted to the professors and researchers of the University of Aveiro and require authorization.
-To request deposit permissions, send email to email@example.com.
+To request deposit permissions send an email to firstname.lastname@example.org.

-Submitt documents in the RIA involves deposit permissions.
-Professors, researchers, students, employees, collaborators in projects with affiliation to the University of Aveiro may take on the role of depositor.
+Submit documents in the RIA involves deposit permissions.
+Professors, researchers, students, employees and collaborators in projects with affiliation to the University of Aveiro may take on the role of depositor.

-To login you must select the "my account" option in the upper menu.
+To login you must select the "my account" option in the upper menu "sign on to".

 Universidade de Aveiro user (login with Universal User credentials of Universidade de Aveiro)

 In the personal area and in case of verifying that you don't have deposit permissions, you must send an email to email@example.com, mentioning the communities in which you intend to deposit.

 TYPES OF SUBMISSION top of submit top

-With deposit permissions, and clicking "Start a New Submission" in your area, you can choose from 3 different types of deposit:
+With deposit permissions, and clicking "Start a New Submission" in your account, you can choose from 3 different types of deposit: